meligo/ordina-jworks.github.io/_posts/2017-05-18-Blockchain-code-examples.md

 ```

+//TODO alter the fallback function security

 This is a pretty basic contract.
 It has the price of the product and a function to withdraw the money to the owner's account.
 `this.balance` is built in to get the balance of a contract.

 We will need to make some changes to the first Vending contract.
 Add a place to store the supplier contract and the supplier contract address `Supplier s;`.